 Make sure your windscreen is clean inside out, as a dirty windscreen tends to minimize visibility.
 Check that your lights are fully functioning before you set off, as driving with any of your lights out is illegal.
 Remember: brake lights can cause blindness too.
 If you're queuing in traffic, try not to keep your foot on the brake for long - use the handbrake instead, if you think you're going to be there for a while.

 If you have a long journey planned for the following day, ensure you have a good night’s sleep the previous day.
 Also, make sure to include several breaks during your drive.
 We recommend taking at least a half an hour break, especially if you have a long way to go.
-If you happen to have passengers along, it’s best to switch after a certain point as it helps ease the driving.
+If you happen to have passengers along on your luxury rental car or SUV, it’s best to switch after a certain point as it helps ease the driving.

 Familiarize Yourself with The Road